Matiu / Somes Island Lighthouse: Replacement in 1900

 The replacement lighthouse was built on a circular brick tower adjacent to the existing lighthouse.
 The design made use of the lantern that had become available from the decommissioning in 1897 of the first Farewell Spit lighthouse.
 The new Somes Island lighthouse was commissioned on 21 February 1900.

 The lighthouse was automated on 1 April 1924 with the installation of a flashing Dalén light supplied by the AGA company.
 The light used an acetylene burning lamp combined with a solar sensor which automatically operates the light only during darkness.
 It was converted to an electrical light after 1945.

 Lighthouse operations

-The operation of the lighthouse was initially the responsibility of the Wellington Provincial Government.

 The first lighthouse keepers were William Lyall (Principal keeper) and David Susan.

 In 1912, the management of the station was transferred from the Marine Department to the Wellington Harbour Board, although the Marine Department continued to maintain the light and charge costs to the Board.

+The responsibility for ownership and operation of the lighthouse was transferred to the Greater Wellington Regional Council in 1989.
+The original lighthouse reserve is now part of the Matiu / Somes scientific reserve.